Manbendra2014/C2/Versions/V1/README.md

 ## 1. Client

-The **Client** is responsible for sending commands to the server through the proxy.
+The **client** is responsible for sending commands to the server through the proxy.
 It establishes a connection, sends commands, and receives execution results.

 ### Key Features :
 - **Command Execution** : Sends system commands to the server for execution.